GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Conclusions

 \section{Conclusions}

-In this paper, we introduce a new class of graph control barrier function, termed GCBF, to encode inter-agent and obstacle collision avoidance in a large-scale MAS.
+In this paper, we introduce a new class of CBF, termed GCBF, to encode inter-agent and obstacle collision avoidance in a large-scale MAS.
 We propose GCBF+, a training framework that utilizes GNNs for learning a GCBF candidate and a distributed control policy using only local observations.
 The proposed framework can also incorporate LiDAR point-cloud observations instead of actual obstacle locations, for real-world applications.
 Numerical experiments illustrate the efficacy of the proposed framework in achieving high safety rates in dense multi-agent problems and its superiority over the baselines for MAS consisting of nonlinear dynamical agents.
 Trained on 8 agents, GCBF+ achieves over 80\% safety rate in environments with more than 1000 agents, demonstrating its generalizability and scalability.
 A major advantage of the GCBF+ algorithm is that it does not have a trade-off between safety and performance, as is the case with reinforcement learning (RL)-based methods.
 Furthermore, hardware experiments demonstrate its applicability to real-world robotic systems.

-The proposed work has a few {limitations}.
-In the current framework, there is no cooperation among the controlled agents, which leads to conservative behaviors.
+The proposed work has a few {limitations}. {In the current framework, there is no cooperation among the controlled agents, which leads to conservative behaviors.
 In certain scenarios, this can also lead to deadlocks resulting in a lower reaching rate, as observed in the numerical experiments as well.
-We are currently investigating methods of designing a high-level planner that can resolve such deadlocks and lead to improved performance.
-Similar to other NN-based control policies, the proposed method also suffers from difficulty in providing formal guarantees of correctness.
+We are currently investigating methods of designing a high-level planner that can resolve such deadlocks and lead to improved performance.} Similar to other NN-based control policies, the proposed method also suffers from difficulty in providing formal guarantees of correctness.
 In particular, it is difficult, if not impossible, to verify that the proposed algorithm can always keep the system safe via formal verification of the learned neural networks {(see Appendix 1 in \cite{katz2017reluplex} on NP-completeness of NN-verification problem)}.
 This informs our future line of work on looking into methods of verification of the correctness of the control policy.
+Lastly, in this work, we assumed that all the agents have the same underlying dynamics for simplicity.
+For heterogeneous MAS where agent dynamics are different, the type of agents can be encoded in node features.
+In addition, edge features can be chosen so that the shared information is the same for different types of nodes.
+We leave the extension of our method for heterogeneous systems as future work.